Homework: More Time on Task

 Most parents remember doing homework when they were children.

 Many think of homework as a student's job, or as a rite of passage that keeps them out of trouble.
 Or as a certainty of life, like death and taxes.
+Homework is a big part of the educational experience.

-Homework as Practice
+Homework as practice

 The main idea behind most homework is to spur students to practice.

 In early elementary grades, practice is essential for students to learn to read and write.
+Practice is essential to commit basic math facts to memory.

-Homework as Work Experience
+Homework as work experience

 To prepare students for even more complex, real-world work, teachers sometimes design group homework projects.
 Such assignments offer significant opportunities to develop interpersonal communication and organizational skills, quite apart from the academic content of a class.
 There are many approaches to grading group homework projects, and teachers must select among them thoughtfully.